getting off benzodiazepines

 Is it dangerous to mix benzos?

 Mixing benzos with alcohol and other drugs is the most common way they are abused.
 When multiple drugs are abused together, it is called polysubstance abuse.
 Benzos are typically a secondary drug abused in this scenario.
-Benzos can amplify the euphoric effects of other drugs, and vice versa, having what is called a synergistic effect.
-They are also abused with other drugs to reduce the unwanted side effects, like insomnia, and withdrawal.
+Benzos can amplify the euphoric effects of other drugs and vice versa, having what is called a synergistic effect.
+They are also abused with other drugs to reduce unwanted side effects like insomnia and withdrawal.
 [5]

 Benzos and Alcohol